easyrun32/Stacks/README.md

 Description
 ======
 My first mern project with a bunch of bloated component and no testing....
-100% sure they are bugs around so if anyone wanted to reduce the code to make it more Readable
+100% sure they are bugs around so if anyone wants to reduce the code to make it more Readable

 feel free to hit me up with a merge